NCKU-NASA/nasa-judge-api/README.md

   name: <filename(no space)>        # file will save at workdir. use it with name (cat <filename(no space)>)
 ```

+2. If workerusedocker true, write your Dockerfile at lab dir.

-2. For judge script, on check fail please return with `return code 1`, on check success please return with `return code 0`.
+3. For judge script, on check fail please return with `return code 1`, on check success please return with `return code 0`.
 Show output and error at `stdout` and `stderr`
 ``` bash
 #!/bin/bash